khalid-hussain/shaheen/chap20.md

 "I think this matter has been decided."

-Badr Bin Mughira said after thinking for a while, "Bashir!
+Badr bin Mughira said after thinking for a while, "Bashir!
 After having a discussion on this issue with Rabia, I have changed my opinion of sending her to Morocco."